Air mattress: As a water toy

 The term air mattress may also refer to a certain inflatable swimming pool or beach toy, which has an air-sac "pillow" and several (usually four or five) tubes running its length.
 Also called a "lilo" (UK, AUS, NZ, SA), "pool air mat", "air mat", "pool lounge", or "float(ing) mat(tress)", it is used to recline on the water surface.
-The Li-Lo trademark for a rubberised material products was registered in UK on 19 Apr 1944 and in the USA on 25 Sep 1947 by P. B. Cow and Co Ltd. An inflatable air mattress for recreational use was advertised as one of the Li-Lo brand of products at the British Industries Fair in London 1949.
+The Li-Lo trademark for a rubberised material products was registered in UK on 19 April 1944 and in the USA on 25 September 1947 by P. B. Cow and Co Ltd. An inflatable air mattress for recreational use was advertised as one of the Li-Lo brand of products at the British Industries Fair in London 1949.
 Although it bears some resemblance to an air mattress, it is typically not built as strongly and may not reliably stay inflated all night long, making it impractical for use as a bed.

 Industry

-Permanent use adjustable-firmness "airbeds" became popular particularly after market leader Select Comfort began a major marketing campaign around 2001.
+Permanent use adjustable-firmness airbeds became popular particularly after market leader Select Comfort began a major marketing campaign around 2001.
 The original airbed was manufactured by Comfortaire in 1981, which was later purchased by Select Comfort, in January 2013 for $15.5m.
-Select Comfort announced on March 30, 2017, that they were ceasing all third-party retail sales, of the Comfortaire Line of products, essentially shutting down the Comfortaire Brand.
-Other manufacturers include Boyd Specialty, InnoMax, and American National.
+Select Comfort announced on 30 March 2017, that they were ceasing all third-party retail sales, of the Comfortaire Line of products, essentially shutting down the Comfortaire Brand.
+In November 2017, Select Comfort Corporation changed their corporate name to Sleep Number Corporation.
+Other airbed manufacturers include Boyd Specialty, InnoMax, and American National.

-Less expensive airbeds used for camping or guests include the Aerobed, sold by Jarden subsidiary The Coleman Company.
+Airbeds used for camping or guests include the Aerobed, sold by Jarden subsidiary The Coleman Company.